Green waste bin (lime green lid)

-- Place foodscapes in the red lid general waste bin, this material will be composted as part of the treatment process at the resource recovery facility in Neerabup.
-The non-organic material goes to landfill.
+- Place food scraps in the red lid general waste bin, this material will be composted as part of the treatment process at the resource recovery facility in Neerabup.
+The remaining non-organic material goes to landfill.

 How do I avoid compaction from lawn clippings?

 To avoid compaction from lawn clippings and to improve air circulation in the green waste bin, please try the following tips:

 - Mow the lawn when it is dry to avoid placing wet clippings in the bin

 - Mow the lawn closer to green waste collection day, this will ensure the clippings are in the bin for the least amount of days possible

 - Place sticks or branches in the base of the bin first before adding lawn clippings, this will reduce the chances of compaction and assist air circulation in the bin